-LastPass uses a master password to manage your password vault which makes this master password the key to all your online accounts.
+LastPass uses a master password to manage your password vault, which makes this master password the key to all your online accounts.

-LastPass allows you to use multi-factor authentication with Toopher, Duo Security, Transakt, Yubi Key, and of course Google Authenticator.
+You can use multi-factor authentication with their LastPass authenticator app.
+You will also have access to other services like Yubikey and SMS, where you can receive a security verification code on your business phone.
 This means that a person must know your password and have access to a randomly generated security code to enter your password vault.

 Dashlane allows you to generate strong passwords as you fill out online forms.
-It encrypts and stores your passwords and autofills passwords for you.
+It encrypts and stores your passwords and auto-fills passwords for you.

 Dashlane also allows you to share passwords with friends and coworkers.